 The Bachelor Degree in International Hotel Management prepares students to enter the world of hospitality as leaders and managers with a strategic approach to business.
 It combines management theory with hands-on hospitality courses, professional internships and a business specialization.

 In the last year, students take a variety of business courses and three courses for their specialization.
-There are seven specializations to choose from: Event Management, Entrepreneurship, Marketing, Finance, Innovation and Sustainability, Culinary Business Management or Spa and Health Management.
+There are six specializations to choose from: Event Management, Entrepreneurship, Marketing, Finance, Innovation and Sustainability, Health and Wellness Management

 The following outline is an overview of the courses offered in the BBA in International Hotel Management program.
 For precise details and course descriptions, refer to the Academic Catalog.